Th0ught09/QScores-Archiver/README.md

 The QScores-Archiver software is written in C++ and has been compiled using versions 5.2.1 and 9.3.0 of g++.
 The system has been tested on a 64-bit system, but it should work on other architectures.

 CMake (at least version 3.5) is used to compile the software and it is recommended that an "out-of-source" build is performed so as not to clutter the original source directories.
 We give some brief instructions below on how to do this:
+   1. Set up the dependencies according to the previous section.
+In particular, for the Boost library, we have assumed that option 2(a) is used.
    1. Create a directory for the repository [i.e., `~/tmp/`] and clone it into there.
    2. Enter the `~/tmp/QScores-Archiver/` directory (or whichever name you chose) and create a `build/` directory.
 Then, enter it.
 (Actually, `build/` can be anywhere, including an entirely separate directory tree.
 You can delete it after compilation or you may want to keep it if you plan to re-compile the source code.).
 Then run,